stargate/stargate/graphqlapi/README.md

 ### Using the Playground

-The easiest way to get started is to use the built-in GraphQL playground and can then be accessed by going to <http://localhost:8080/graphql/{keyspace}>.
-Once in the playground, you can create new schema and interact with the GraphQL APIs.
+The easiest way to get started is to use the built-in GraphQL playground at http://localhost:8080/playground.
+You can then interact with the various GraphQL schemas by entering their URL in the playground's address bar, for example http://localhost:8080/graphql/{keyspace}.

 ### Path Layout